llcleandro/cucumber-failed-rerun-report/README.md

 ### After do |scenario|
 	At this point, in case of failure will be captured screenshot and added to the HTML report.

+# cucumber.yml

+  Cucumber lets you store and reuse commonly used cucumber command line arguments for a project.
+More informations, consulting: https://github.com/cucumber/cucumber/wiki/cucumber.yml